Following on from part one of Our Wedding in Provence from last week today i'll be posting more memory's from our wedding in Provence.

 I really wanted to have old fashioned champagne coups for our wedding (supposedly inspired in design by Marie Antoinette's breast) and had the florist dress them with baby's breath for extra prettiness.

-We chose our Bridesmaids dressed for Two Birds and i'm still delighted with beautiful they looked on the day, and the shade of pink went perfectly with our colour theme.
+We chose our Bridesmaids dressed for Two Birds and i'm still delighted with how beautiful they looked on the day, the shade of pink went perfectly with our colour theme.
 We added some vintage broaches from my personal collection for a little bit of extra glamour!

 I hope you are enjoying taking a look through our wedding memories?